IBM-Bluemix-Docs/ComposeForRabbitMQ/reference-versions.md

 ## Preferred Version

 The preferred version is typically the newest version of RabbitMQ that is available for {{site.data.keyword.composeForRabbitMQ}}.
-It is the version that is the default in the drop-down version selector on the catalog page.
+It is the default version in the drop-down selector on the catalog page.
 It is also the version that is automatically provisioned by API if no version is specified in the call.

 ### New Preferred Version Protocol